ckeditor/ckeditor5/docs/builds/guides/development/custom-builds.md

 npm run build-ckeditor
 ```

+You can validate whether your new build works by opening the `sample/index.html` file in a browser (via HTTPS, not as a local file).
+Make sure to **clear the cache**.

 ## Updating the build

 You may decide to update your build at any time.
 Since it is a fork of the official build, you can simply merge the changes that happened meanwhile in that build, using Git commands: